StarPilot-Docs/docs/docs/faq.md

 # Frequently Asked Questions

-## LKAS Fault

-How do I clear the "LKAS Fault: Restart the car" error?
+## How do I clear the "LKAS Fault: Restart the car" error?

 1. Turn your car off
 2. Open your car door